TonkatsuRa/Comlink-Thread/README.md

 Credit for augmented-ui goes to propjockey (https://augmented-ui.com)

 Features I want to implement:
-- Saving users in local browser storage (done)
+- DONE // Saving users in local browser storage
-- Saving profile pictures in local browser storage (done)
+- DONE //Saving profile pictures in local browser storage
-- Adding a delete button for Alias (done)
+- DONE // Adding a delete button for Alias
 - Being able to move messages up and down
 - Being able to post images in the chat thread
 - Being able to write "system messages" without a chat bubble like in the 80's sci-fi computer terminals